RokctAI/opportunities/PROMPT_FOR_NEXTSITE.md

     - Provide a link back to the search results.

 4. Technical Implementation:
-    - Use Next.js 14+ with static generation (preferred for Vercel).
+    - Use the latest stable version of Next.js with static generation (preferred for Vercel).
     - Use TypeScript for type safety.
     - Load the data from `docs/data.json` at build time (in `getStaticProps` for the home page and for generating the detail pages).
     - For each opportunity, during the build, read the markdown file from the file system (using the `path` field) and convert it to HTML (or keep as markdown and convert on the client?
 We'll convert to HTML at build time for security and performance).